'It is still mañana', [on Robert Frost]

 My first book — The Art of Eloquence: Byron, Dickens, Tennyson, Joyce (Oxford UP, 2007) — considered relations between political oratory and literary craft.
 I've since edited or co-edited various collections of essays — including Some Versions of Empson (OUP, 2007) — and a few years back I wrote Comedy: A Very Short Introduction, which explored comedy as a literary genre and as a range of non-literary impulses and events (pantomime, circus, stand-up acts, caricatures, and other funny business).

 I've just finished a book entitled Wordsworth's Fun, which will be published in 2019 by Chicago University Press.
 I'm currently working on Knowing Edward Lear for OUP.
-The Lear project builds on the Chatterton Lecture I gave in 2012 and a volume I co-edited with James Williams, Edward Lear and The Play of Poetry (OUP, 2016), and the research has also involved collaborations with the BBC, Harvard University, the Natural History Museum, the Ashmolean, The Tennyson Society, and other organisations.
+The Lear project builds on the Chatterton Lecture I gave in 2012 and a volume I co-edited with James Williams, Edward Lear and The Play of Poetry (OUP, 2016).
+The research has also involved collaborations with the BBC, Harvard University, the Natural History Museum, the Ashmolean, The Tennyson Society, and other organisations.
 Full information — along with podcasts, online exhibitions, talks, and other materials — can be found here.

 I teach subjects and authors across the 18th, 19th and 20th centuries.

 Undergraduate: Paper 1 (Introduction to English Language and Literature); Nineteenth-Century Literature (1830-1910); Paper 6 (1760-1830), plus various special topics ('The Character of Comedy' and 'The Literary Essay') and dissertation supervision.

 Graduate: MSt in English, 1700-1830 and MSt in English, 1830-1914.